Sydney-Informatics-Hub/hello-nextflow/docs/day2/02_fastqc.md

 !!! question "Exercise"

     In the `workflow` scope, call the `FASTQC` process with `reads_pairs_ch` as the input.
-Assign it to a variable called `fastqc_ch`
+Assign it to a variable called `fastqc_ch`.

+    Ensure you remove the `.view()` operator as this is no longer needed after we have confirmed our channel is structured correctly.

     ??? note "Solution"